Knowledge-Wisdom-Understanding/recon/README.md

 - All tools in this project are compliant with the OSCP exam rules.
 - Command syntax can be easily modified in the config/config.yaml settings. \$variable names should remain unchanged.
 - If Virtual Host Routing is detected, _recon.py_ will add the host names to your /etc/hosts file and continue to enumerate the newly discovered host names.
 - DNS enumeration is nerfed to ignore .com .co .eu .uk domains etc... since this tool was designed for CTF's like for instance, "hack the box".
-It will try to find most .htb domains.
+It will try to find most .htb domains if dns server's are detected..
 - This project use's various stand-alone & custom tools to enumerate a target based off nmap results.
+- All Commands and output are logged to a Report folder using the naming context, "IP-ADDRESS-Report/" which will look something like, 10.10.10.10-Report/ with a directory structure similar to [this reports output](../blob/master/docs/overview.md)

 ### INSTALLATION